Level of Concern

 "Level of Concern" is a song written and recorded by American musical duo Twenty One Pilots.
-It was released as a standalone single on April 9, 2020, through Fueled by Ramen, and was later included on the livestream reissue of Scaled and Icy (2021).
+It was released as a standalone single on April 9, 2020, through Fueled by Ramen, and was later included on a reissue of their sixth studio album, Scaled and Icy (2021).

 "Level of Concern" is a dance-pop, pop rock and dance-rock song produced by lead singer Tyler Joseph alongside Paul Meany of alternative rock band Mutemath, and its lyrics revolve around the COVID-19 pandemic during which it was written and recorded.
 The song encourages hope during challenging times, while also addressing the widespread fear and panic associated with the pandemic.
 A portion of the song's proceeds were donated to Crew Nation, a global relief fund by Live Nation for touring and venue personnel affected by the pandemic.
 A music video for the track was uploaded upon the single's release.
 The song was a moderate hit, peaking at number 23 on the Billboard Hot 100, which made it the duo's fourth-highest-charting song behind "Stressed Out", "Heathens" and "Ride".